 The cramped dirty conditions that pigs are forced to live in on factory farms cause numerous serious health problems which are never treated.
 Dangerous gases from manure, including high levels of ammonia, cause pneumonia in over 80 percent of the factory-farmed pigs entering U.S. slaughterhouses.

 2. A battery chicken lives on space smaller than your iPad

-Each chicken in a battery farm has to spend its entire life in a cage that has a floor space smaller than an iPad, no room to turn around, and certainly not enough space to stretch its wings.
+Each chicken in a battery farm has to spend their entire life in a cage that has a floor space smaller than an iPad, no room to turn around, and certainly not enough space to stretch its wings.
 They also have to spend their entire lives standing on metal mesh flooring, which causes pain, discomfort, and injury to the feet and legs.

 3. Animals are forced to grow up to three times faster than nature intended

 4. Dairy cows are killed after just three lactation cycles

 The natural lifespan of a cow is between 20 to 25 years.
-However, in factory farms, dairy cows are often considered to be “spent” by the time they have gone through just three lactation cycles.
+However, on factory farms, dairy cows are often considered to be “spent” by the time they have gone through just three lactation cycles.
 They are aggressively bred, fed, and drugged to produce as much milk as possible in the shortest amount of time, and this has a detrimental effect on their overall health and long-term milk production.
-In the modern farming world, it’s more cost-effective to send them to the slaughter at this early stage of life and have them replaced before their milk production decreases.
+In the modern farming world, it’s more cost-effective to send them to slaughter at this early stage of life and have them replaced before their milk production decreases.